“I look in the mirror and I see a normal man. But I know I’m not normal.” – Karl Toft.

-He also talked about his friends [few in number], and the fact he hasn’t offended in nearly three decades.
+He also talked about his friends [few in number], and the fact he hasn’t offended in about three decades.

 We got talking about police officers, and how they may have tampered with evidence in a well-known homicide case in Edmonton.
 This brought what I thought was a surprise statement from him.
-He said, “You know, the police and parole officers I dealt with were professional and honourable.
+“You know, the police and parole officers I dealt with were professional and honourable.
 I have no complaints about how they treated me.”

 NEAR DEATH EXPERIENCE

 Karl Toft started 2015 with a bang.
 Literally.
 It was Friday, 2nd January and the temperature in Edmonton had plummeted to minus 20 or so when Toft walked out into his parking lot to plug in the block heater on his car.
 The cord snapped and Toft fell backward, striking his head on the ground.

 For an hour no one saw him in the snow.
 Toft may have frozen to death had he not crawled through the snow towards the back door of his apartment building, where he was spotted by the care keeper.

-Toft was rushed by ambulance to hospital, where he was treated and later released.
+Toft was rushed by ambulance to hospital where he was treated and released.